 We aim to fulfill requirement (c) by developing the AIscreenR software.
 A side-effect of conducting the above-mentioned classifier experiments, mentioned under requirement (b), was further to ensure that the AIscreenR package works reliably.

-Then, to fulfill requirements (d) and (e), we develop a heuristic for how to test the performance of one’s developed prompt(s) and screening as well as assess under what conditions TAB screening with the GPT API models can (and cannot) be accepted to be used as an independent second screener in systematic reviews.
+Then, to fulfill requirements (d) and (e), we develop a heuristic for how to test the performance of one’s developed prompt(s) and screening as well as assess under what conditions T&Ab screening with the GPT API models can (and cannot) be accepted as an independent second screener in systematic reviews.
 We inform these guidelines by the empirical human screening benchmarks developed under requirement (b) as well.
 Since we are working with pre-trained models, requirement (e) is not as such necessary in our case.
-Instead, the performance of the prompt(s) used for screening needs to be tested and compared against human performance measures before credible TAB screening can be initiated.
+Instead, the performance of the prompt(s) used for screening needs to be tested and compared against human performance measures before credible T&Ab screening can be initiated.
 We return to this point in later sections.
-Finally, to accommodate requirement (f) we have developed the AIscreenR package as an open-source software so that others in the review community (e.g., the Evidence Synthesis Hackathon) can readily contribute to the development and ongoing support of the software.
+Finally, to accommodate requirement (f) we have developed the AIscreenR package as an open-source software, thereby allowing others in the review community (e.g., the Evidence Synthesis Hackathon) to readily contribute to the development and ongoing support of the software.